honest comparison

 Total cost of ownership

-OfferingTree's published pricing starts around $45 a month at the solo-teacher tier, with a Pro tier around $99 a month for additional features (more teachers, more contacts, more advanced reporting).
-Junocal Starter at $39 a month is roughly $72 a year cheaper than OfferingTree's solo tier, and Junocal Studio at $99 a month matches OfferingTree's Pro tier almost exactly.
-Price is no longer a meaningful differentiator at either tier; operational fit is.
-For a solo online-yoga teacher doing $30,000 a year in revenue with a small video library and simple cohort needs, OfferingTree's feature set is closer to the operation despite costing slightly more.
-For a 3-instructor brick-and-mortar reformer studio doing $200,000 a year in bookings, OfferingTree's feature gaps (no pick-a-spot, no broadcast-claim waitlist, no first-class term-based courses) make the price comparison irrelevant; the tool doesn't fit the operation regardless of price.
-The real pricing question is not 'which is cheaper' but 'which operation am I running' — solo online-yoga teacher: OfferingTree.
-Brick-and-mortar boutique studio: Junocal.
+OfferingTree's published pricing starts around $35 a month at the solo-teacher tier ($26/month billed annually), with a Pro tier around $59 a month for additional features (more teachers, more contacts, more advanced reporting).
+Junocal Starter at $15 a month is roughly $240 a year cheaper than OfferingTree's solo tier, and Junocal Studio at $29 a month sits well below OfferingTree's Pro tier.
+Price favours Junocal at both tiers, but operational fit is still what decides.
+For a solo teacher doing $30,000 a year selling a recorded video library and running teacher-training cohorts, OfferingTree's all-in-one website-plus-hosted-video setup is closer to the operation despite costing more.
+For a 3-instructor studio doing $200,000 a year in live class bookings — whether those classes run in the room, online, or hybrid — OfferingTree's gaps (no pick-a-spot, no first-to-claim waitlist, no built-in term-based courses) make the price comparison beside the point; the tool isn't built for that operation regardless of price.
+The real pricing question isn't 'which is cheaper,' and it isn't 'in-person versus online' — it's 'am I running live classes or selling recorded content.'
+Live classes, in any mix of in-person and online: Junocal.
+A hosted recorded-video library and teacher-training content business: OfferingTree.

 Who should choose which